Berekum College of Education: History

-Berekum College of Education is located at the south-eastern part of Berekum, on the Berekum-Sunyani road.
-The college was established in February, 1953 as a Government institution with the motto PER ARDUA AD ASTRA (Through the Sky to the Star).
-Nana Yiadom Boakye Owusu II, the then Omanhene of Berekum traditional area released 42hectares (103.491 acres) of land, and laid the foundation stone for the establishment of the college.
+Berekum College of Education is located in the south-eastern part of Berekum, on the Berekum-Sunyani road.
+The college was established in February 1953 as a Government institution, with the motto PER ARDUA AD ASTRA (Through Adversity to the Stars).
+Nana Yiadom Boakye Owusu II, the then Omanhene of Berekum traditional area, released 42 hectares (103.491 acres) of land and laid the foundation stone for the establishment of the college.
 In February 1953, sixty male students were enrolled.
 Mr. T.T.
 Buchanan was the College's first principal.
 Mr. Alex Godwin Kwakye was the first college prefect.
 Three dormitories were built and named after the first three principals – Buchanan House, Nicholas House, and Stewart House.
-Mr. I.E. Hayfron was the first Ghanaian principals of the college.
+Mr. I. E. Hayfron was the first Ghanaian principals of the college.

-The college took off with a 2-year certificate ‘B’ programme till 1961 when a 4-year Certificate ‘A’ programme was introduced.
-The last batch of the 2-year Certificate ‘B’ students left in 1963.
-In 1964, a 2-year Specialist programme in Mathematics was also introduced.
+The college took off with a two-year certificate ‘B’ programme till 1961 when a four-year Certificate ‘A’ programme was introduced.
+The last batch of the two-year Certificate ‘B’ students left in 1963.
+In 1964, a two-year Specialist programme in Mathematics was also introduced.
 The programme was transferred to Winneba in 1966.
 The college became a co-educational institution when women were admitted in 1965.
-In 1968, a 2-Year Post-Secondary Certificate ‘A’ course was introduced to run alongside the 4-Year Certificate ‘A’ course which phased out in 1971.
+In 1968, a two-year Post-Secondary Certificate ‘A’ course was introduced to run alongside the four-year Certificate ‘A’ course which phased out in 1971.
 Berekum Girls Secondary school was established in 1972, and attached to the college, which became a female institution.
 Men were re-admitted into the college in 1974 which rendered the Girls Secondary School removed in 1975.
-In that year, a 3-Year Post-Secondary programme was introduced to run alongside the 4 Year Post Middle programme that was re-introduced in 1975.
+In that year, a three-year Post-Secondary programme was introduced to run alongside the four-year Post Middle programme that was re-introduced in 1975.
 A Modular programme for uncertificated teachers was introduced in 1984.
 The Post Middle programme was finally phased out in 1992.